WomensLaw serves and supports all survivors, no matter their sex or gender.

 However, the following circumstances must be met:

-• The petition must include a proposed schedule for care of the child by the family member(s);
+• The petition must include a proposed schedule stating when the family members will care for the child;

 • The proposed custody schedule cannot go beyond the custodial rights of the parent leaving for active duty; and

-• The court must find that temporary custody with the family members is in the child’s best interest.2
+• The court must find that granting temporary custody to the family members is in the child’s best interest.2

 If a temporary order is issued during a parent’s military duty, what happens when the parent returns?